gplepage/corrfitter/doc/source/example-etas-Ds.rst

 Function ``gv.dataset.avg_data(dset)`` averages over the Monte Carlo samples for all the correlators to compute their means and covariance matrix.
-We also introduce an SVD cut (see :ref:`svd-cuts`) to account for the fact that we have only 225 Monte Carlo samples for each piece of data.
 The end result is a dictionary whose keys are the keys used to label the hdf5 datasets: for example, ::